zopefoundation/ZODB/README.rst

    :alt: Documentation status

 ZODB provides an object-oriented database for Python that provides a high-degree of transparency.
-ZODB runs on Python 2.7 or Python 3.4 and above.
+ZODB runs on Python 3.7 and above.
 It also runs on PyPy.

 - no separate language for database operations